Royal Trade Association for Nurserystock and Bulbs (ANTHOS) GENERAL CONDITIONS OF SALE AND DELIVERY

 4.2 The payment date is the value date on which the seller receives the payment.
 In the event of payment by bank, the date on which the bank account of the seller is credited will be regarded as the date of payment.

 4.3 The buyer is not entitled to any deduction, suspension or payment discount, and invocation of setoff is also explicitly excluded, unless agreed otherwise.
 If the payment term is exceeded, the buyer is in default by operation of law the moment the payment term lapses.
-The seller is entitled to charge statutory interest for trade transactions from the due date, while all collection costs, both judicial and extrajudicial, are payable by him, with the extrajudicial costs amounting to at least 15% of the amount claimable, subject to a minimum of 250 Euros.
+The seller is entitled to charge statutory interest for trade transactions from the due date, while all collection costs, both judicial and extrajudicial, are payable by buyer, with the extrajudicial costs amounting to at least 15% of the amount claimable, subject to a minimum of 250 Euros.

 4.4 If an order is carried out in parts, the seller is entitled to demand payment for the partial deliveries before carrying out the other partial deliveries.